todogroup/osposurvey/2020/questions.md

 * Free version of a vendor solution
 * Homegrown solution
 * Other (please specify)
->LH, note for survey coding, 4/22/20: Separated GitLab from other vendor's paid version

 ## Part 8: Everybody
 46. Of the following options, what are the top three benefits your company receives by using open source software?